SamuelSoNChino/Minesweeper-Hint/README.md

 If the hint doesn't open, try to play with different zoom and birghtness settings.
 If even this doesn't help, you can try to replace the MAIN_COLOR constant with the main shade of grey your minefield has (the biggest areas of the frame are of this color).
-You can find it out by pasting screenshot into https://imagecolorpicker.com/, and you will get the RGB code of that color, than try to play with different zoom values.
+You can find it out by pasting screenshot into https://imagecolorpicker.com/, and you will get the RGB code of that color, then try to play with different zoom values.

 ## PROGRAM EXPLAINED: